 Senior Governance Specialist

-James Anderson (Jim) is currently a Senior Governance Specialist working on Vietnam where he recently led the preparation of Vietnam Development Report 2010—Modern Institutions.
-With support from UK-DFID through the GAPAP trust fund, Jim's work in Vietnam focuses on a range of governance issues, including access to information, transparency, anticorruption, and human rights.
-Prior to joining the team in Vietnam, Jim worked on governance in the transition countries of central and eastern Europe and the former Soviet Union.
-He co-led the 2005 round of the BEEPS survey of enterprises and co-authored several regional studies including two installments in the Anticorruption in Transition series and Judicial Systems in Transition Economies, as well as survey-based country studies on governance and corruption in Latvia, Romania, Slovakia, the Kyrgyz Republic and other countries.
-Jim’s earlier work focused on the informal sector and the impacts of privatization in Mongolia where he lived in the mid-1990s.
+James Anderson (Jim) is currently the World Bank's Country Manager for Mongolia, a country familiar to him from his time there in the mid-1990s.
+Before returning to Mongolia, Jim spent six years working on a range of governance issues in Vietnam, focusing access to information, transparency, anticorruption, and human rights.
+Prior to joining the team in Vietnam, Jim worked on governance, notably anticorruption and judicial reform, in the transition countries of central and eastern Europe and the former Soviet Union.
+Jim’s earlier work in Mongolia focused on the informal sector and the impacts of large-scale privatization.
 A confirmed “governance data junkie”, he is making no effort to kick the habit.
 He received his PhD in Economics from the University of Maryland.
-Jim also contributes to the Governance for Development blog. www.worldbank.org/vn/governance

 - Lời chúc Tết cho Việt nam: Lột bỏ lớp da tham nhũng trong năm con Rắn !